RockyKev/vibe-pregnancy-simulator-for-dads/roadmap.md

 - [ ] Full 21-node act authored using simple `requires[]` rule
 - [ ] Several inventory items added
 - [ ] Several achievements added
+- [ ] Have a transition from Act to Act
+- [ ] Have placeholder for all 7 acts.

 ### Acceptance
 - [ ] Full act can be completed start to finish